Hospitality, Tourism, & Events Internships

 of business meetings in the APAC region are through trade shows

-- In a bid to attract 20 million tourists for the 2020 Tokyo Olympics, the government is planning to upgrade airports and seaports, as well as improve access to national parks and cultural attractions
+- In a bid to attract 20 million tourists for the 2020 Tokyo Olympics, the government i upgraded airports and seaports, as well as improved access to national parks and cultural attractions

 - With strong GDP growth and rising domestic disposable income, Chinese tourists have been identified as a “hot commodity” by international tourism boards